markegli/BlockGrid/README.md

 BlockGrid
 =========

-BlockGrid is a bukkit world generator, forked from [LRFLEW/SkyGrid][SkyGrid].
+BlockGrid is a bukkit world generator, forked from [LRFLEW/SkyGrid][SkyGrid plugin].
-It is based on the original sethbling SkyGrid script.
+It is based on the original SethBling [SkyGrid script][].

 As with all custom generators, you can use this generator for your default world.
 Just add the following lines to your bukkit.yml: